From Iceland to…Portland?

 Housed in a rehabbed brick building, KEX Portland opened in late 2019.
 It’s part good-value hostel and part eclectic boutique hotel.

-Please note: Due to the coronavirus situation, KEX Portland is currently taking reservations for mid-April 2020 and beyond.
-We’d like to tell you about this new property for your future travels.
+Please note: Due to the coronavirus situation, KEX Portland is currently closed until spring 2021, although Dottír Restaurant is slated to open later in 2020.
+Check their website for updates.
+In the meantime, we’d like to tell you about this new property for your future travels.

 Here’s the scoop: